zbo14/envoke/doc/doc.md

 ## Directories

 ### API
-The client-side application interface.
+A client-side API.
 It's currently designed to run locally and communicate with BigchainDB/IPDB over http, though this may change.
 Working on functionality for the following user actions:
 - Login/Register
 - Create a project
 - Stream a song
 - other TBD

+Note: the API is purely for demo purposes.
+We hope to eventually integrate the other modules into an existing API.

 ### Bigchain
 [Handcrafting transactions](https://docs.bigchaindb.com/projects/py-driver/en/latest/handcraft.html) and sending them to BigchainDB/IPDB.